Plan Colombia: Aerial Spraying in Colombia

 In parallel to aerial fumigation, Colombia in 2007 increased the manual eradication of coca and poppy crops.
 This method includes eradication teams, protected by security forces, who remove the plants by hand.
 Although this method can generate distrust in surrounding communities and expose the teams to violent attacks, it has proved more effective than aerial spraying and less damaging to the environment and human health.

 For the benefits of this type of eradication to last, however, it is imperative that rural and ethnic communities develop an alternative and sustainable source of income.
 Without equitable development that protects the environment and the economy of Colombia’s rural areas, efforts to stop the cultivation of coca and poppy crops will eventually fail.

-It is AIDA’s hope that Colombia and the United States will heed the lessons learned from a decade of massive spraying, and work together with rural communities to form solutions that truly protect human rights, nurture and sustain the environment, and eliminate the poverty and inequalities that fuel coca and poppy production.
+The governments of Colombia and the United States must learn from nearly two decades of failed aerial spraying.
+AIDA remains hopeful that the governments will work together with rural and ethnic communities to find solutions that truly protect human rights, safeguard and nurture the environment, and eliminate the poverty and inequality that lead to coca and poppy production.

 - After Plan Colombia, Center for International Policy